Dillian Whyte: Return to the ring

+British and Commonwealth title challenge

 Whyte vs. Joshua

 On 14 September 2015, it was announced that Whyte would fight old rival Anthony Joshua for the vacant British heavyweight title on 12 December at The O2 Arena in London on Sky Sports Box Office.
 Joshua was able to use his power to hurt Whyte in the first round.
 He appeared hurt again in the second round but was able to catch Joshua with a counterpunch and follow it up, leaving Joshua visibly shaken.
 Whyte also landed several body shots towards the end of the round.
 This continued somewhat in the third round with Joshua still looking tired and stiff legged.
 As the rounds went on, Joshua regained his composure and took control.
 Whyte took many hard shots before coming back with his own, his chin has since been lauded by critics.
 Whyte was rocked again in the seventh round from a heavy right hand to the temple.
 Joshua was able to follow through and landed an uppercut that put Whyte down through the ropes and knocked him out.

-Regaining composure
+Return victories

 Following the loss to Joshua, Whyte spent some time recovering from a shoulder surgery and returned to the boxing ring on Joshua's first world title defence at The O2 Arena on 25 June 2016.
 Prior to the fight, Whyte signed a deal with Matchroom Sport.
 Whyte defeated Ivica Bacurin via KO.
 Whyte started off slow, before working on the jab and knocking Bacurin out with a right hand.

 Whyte next fought at the First Direct arena in Leeds on 30 July against David Allen for the vacant WBC International heavyweight title.
 In what was expected to be a tough fight for Whyte, the fight went the full ten-round distance.
 Whyte won the fight with a comfortable UD, with the judges scoring the fight 100–90, 100–91, and 99–91.

+British champion

 It was announced on 19 September that Whyte would fight domestic veteran Ian Lewison for the vacant British heavyweight title in Glasgow on the undercard of Ricky Burns vs. Kiryl Relikh on 7 October.
 Whyte and Lewison had to be separated at the weigh-in press conference.
 Both fighters promised KOs.
 Whyte defeated Lewison to claim the vacant title via tenth-round stoppage victory.
 The fight was stopped in round ten by Lewison's corner.
 It appeared that he had a nose problem that caused the fight to be halted.
 Although Lewison looked good from the opening bell, Whyte started taking control from round three onwards.
-In round ten, Lewison turned his back to started blowing his nose.
+In round ten, Lewison turned his back to start blowing his nose.
 Whyte missed with a big right hand.
 From there on, Lewison started boxing defensively before the fight was eventually stopped, declaring Whyte the winner.